skincare routine for oily skin

 • Skin that feels a bit thicker

-One positive aspect is that oily skin often develops wrinkles later than dry skin, thanks to the oil keeping it supple.
-However, maintaining a skincare routine for oily skin is crucial for achieving healthier-looking skin.
+One positive aspect is that oily skin often develops wrinkles later than dry skin, thanks to the Oil keeping it supple.
+Maintaining a skincare routine for oily skin is crucial for achieving healthier skin.
 Key takeaway: Oily skin needs care to balance its benefits and risks.

 Your Guide to a Balanced, Happy Face